COVID-19 Frequently Asked Questions

-All university-sponsored and -affiliated international travel is suspended through Dec.
-31, 2020.
+All university-sponsored and -affiliated international travel for all students, faculty and staff is suspended through April 30, 2021.

 In April, Montana Gov. Steve Bullock issued a directive for all travelers arriving in Montana from another state or country for non-work related purposes to self-quarantine for 14 days.
 That directive expired on June 1, 2020; the 14-day quarantine for all travelers arriving in Montana is no longer in place.